 Associate Laboratory Director & Sr. Scientist, Berkeley Lab

-As the Associate Lab Director for Earth & Environmental Sciences Area at Berkeley Laboratory, Dr. Hubbard leads a premier group of ~500 staff that has a significant research portfolio in climate science, terrestrial ecosystem science, environmental and biological system science, fundamental geoscience, and subsurface energy resources.
-Research within this Area of Berkeley Lab is tackling some of the most pressing environmental and subsurface energy challenges of the 21st Century.
-Dr. Hubbard is also an Adjunct Professor at UC Berkeley.
+As the Associate Lab Director for Earth & Environmental Sciences Area at Berkeley Laboratory Dr. Susan Hubbard leads a premier organization of ~500 staff and affiliates with expertise in climate and ecosystem sciences and energy geosciences.
+This organization is focused on tackling some of the most pressing environmental and energy challenges of the 21st Century.
+Dr. Hubbard is also a Senior Scientist at Berkeley Lab and an Adjunct Professor at UC Berkeley.

 Hubbard’s research focuses on quantifying how complex environmental systems function, with a particular emphasis on the development of geophysical approaches to remotely sense hydrological, geochemical, biological and geomechanical processes; how these processes couple over scales; and how the integrated processes govern water availability, water quality, carbon cycling, agriculture and subsurface geological system behaviors.
 She is recognized for her contributions to the development of the field of hydrogeophysics.

 Susan Hubbard is a member of the U.S. National Academy of Engineering, and a Fellow of the American Academy of Arts and Sciences, the American Geophysical Union, and the Geological Society of America.
 Dr. Hubbard’s awards include the Society of Exploration Geophysicists Frank Frischknecht Award; the Society of Exploration Geophysicists Harold Mooney Award; the American Institute of Hydrology Robert G. Wetzel Award; and the Geological Society of America Birdsall Dreiss Distinguished Lecturer Award.